Cost-of-Living Adjustments (COLAs)

 The initial cost-of-living adjustment for newly retired CSRS employees is prorated depending on the month in which their retirement begins.
 A CSRS employee who retires within the first three days of a given month will be on the annuity roll for that month; otherwise, the employee would be on the roll for the following month.
 For example, a CSRS employee whose retirement date was June 1, 2, or 3 would be on the annuity roll in June; but if the retirement date was June 4 through 30, the employee would be on the annuity roll in July.

 Note: CSRS employees who retire on the first, second, or third day of a month will have their annuities for that month reduced by 1/30th for each day they are not on the annuity roll.

 To get the full January 2021 COLA, a CSRS retiree must have been retired no later than December 3, 2019.

 An annuity to a survivor begins on the day after the retiree dies.
 If the retiree already was receiving a COLA, the survivor annuity isn’t subject to proration.
 If the retiree hadn’t yet received one, the survivor’s COLA is prorated based on the commencing date of the deceased retiree’s annuity.
-It’s also prorated if the employee dies in service.
+The same proration applies to the COLA benefits of survivors of employees who die in service.

 To determine the amount of COLA for a retiree (or survivor) who has not been on the annuity roll for at least 12 months, divide the CSRS COLA rate by 12, multiply the result by the number of months on the annuity roll, then round to the nearest 1/10th percent.

 The percentage increases of FERS COLAs begin with the same calculation used for CSRS COLAs.
 If the increase is 3 percent or more, benefits eligible for COLAs are increased by the CPI-W change minus one percentage point.
 If the CPI-W increases by 2 percent to 3 percent, the adjustment will be 2 percent.
 If the CPI-W increase is 2 percent or less, the adjustment will equal the CPI-W increase.